LingamguntaHema/DIGIBHEM/README.md

 Iris Flower Classification
 ![Screenshot 2024-06-11 223947](https://github.com/LingamguntaHema/DIGIBHEM/assets/149856387/86d72763-c112-458f-9ddd-697af426c629)

-This repository contains the code and resources for the Iris Flower Classification project, completed as part of my machine learning internship with DIGITALBHEM.
-The project focuses on classifying Iris flowers into three species using two popular machine learning algorithms: k-Nearest Neighbors (k-NN) and Decision Trees.

-The dataset for this project originates from the UCI Machine Learning Repository.
-The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
-The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
-Four features were measured from each sample (in centimetres):
-Length of the sepals
-Width of the sepals
-Length of the petals
-Width of the petals.

-🛠️ Project Steps
+Iris flower classification typically refers to the classification of Iris flower species based on their features and is often used as a common dataset for machine learning algorithms.
+One of the most famous datasets for this purpose is the "Iris dataset" from the UCI Machine Learning Repository.
+This dataset includes three species of Iris flowers: Iris setosa, Iris versicolor, and Iris virginica.

+*Iris Flower Classification Process:

+1.Data Collection:  Collect data on various Iris flower species.
+The classic dataset includes:
+Sepal length
+Sepal width
+Petal length
+Petal width
+Species (target variable)

+2.Data Preprocessing:  Clean the data (handle missing values, if any).
+Normalize or standardize the data if necessary.

+3.Exploratory Data Analysis (EDA):  Visualize the data using scatter plots, histograms, and pair plots to understand the distribution and relationships between features.
+* Calculate summary statistics to understand the central tendencies and dispersion of the features.

+4.Feature Selection:  Identify the most significant features that contribute to distinguishing between different Iris species.

-   1. Data Loading and Preprocessing Load the Iris dataset using scikit-learn.
-Split the data into training and testing sets.
-Standardize the features to improve algorithm performance.
+5.Splitting the Data:  Split the data into training and testing sets (e.g., 80% training and 20% testing).

-   2. Model Training k-Nearest Neighbors (k-NN): Train a k-NN classifier with k=5.
-Decision Tree: Train a Decision Tree classifier with default parameters.
-   3. Model Evaluation Calculate accuracy, precision, and recall metrics.
-Generate confusion matrices and classification reports for detailed model evaluation.
-   4. Data Visualization Create confusion matrix heatmaps for both classifiers.
-Visualize feature distributions and relationships using pair plots.
+6.Model Selection:  Choose an appropriate classification algorithm (e.g., Logistic Regression, K-Nearest Neighbors, Decision Trees, Random Forest, Support Vector Machine, Neural Networks).

+7.Model Training:  Train the chosen model on the training dataset.

+8.Model Evaluation:  Evaluate the model's performance using the testing dataset.
+Use metrics such as accuracy, precision, recall, F1-score, and confusion matrix to assess the model's performance.

+9.Model Tuning:  Fine-tune the model using techniques like cross-validation and grid search for hyperparameter optimization.

+10.Model Deployment:  Deploy the model for practical use, making predictions on new Iris flower data.

+ Results:-
-📈 Results Both the k-NN and Decision Tree classifiers achieved perfect accuracy on the test set, demonstrating their effectiveness on the Iris dataset.
+ Both the k-NN and Decision Tree classifiers achieved perfect accuracy on the test set, demonstrating their effectiveness on the Iris dataset.
 Detailed evaluation metrics and visualizations provide further insights into model performance.
-📊 Visualizations Confusion Matrices Confusion Matrix for k-Nearest Neighbors Confusion Matrix for Decision Tree
-Feature Distributions Pair Plot of Iris Dataset Features